aseldawy/CS167/Labs/Lab3/CS167-Lab3.md

 Each of these commands should run and provide the version of Hadoop, Java, and Maven, respectively.

 ### V. Setup and run an HDFS cluster (30 minutes)
 1. Identify all members of your group.
+You will find the group information in this [`link`](https://docs.google.com/spreadsheets/d/1PdQmX-rVydvSvrBM04_XMaIZZ4RJ-z63xql1fdotuSM/edit?usp=sharing).
 2. Each member should find their machine name by running the command `hostname` after they are logged in to their machine.
 It should be in the format of `class-xxx`.
 3. By convention, we will use the machine with the lowest number as the namenode.
 All the others will be the datanodes.
 4. For all machines, namenode and datanodes, edit the file `$HADOOP_HOME/etc/hadoop/core-site.xml` and add the following property inside the configuration tag.